Isaac Chuang

 Isaac L. Chuang is an American electrical engineer and physicist.
-He leads the quanta research group at the Center for Ultracold Atoms at Massachusetts Institute of Technology (MIT).
+He is a professor of electrical engineering at the Massachusetts Institute of Technology (MIT).
 He received his undergraduate degrees in physics (1990) and electrical engineering (1991) and master's in electrical engineering (1991) at MIT.
 In 1997 he received his PhD in electrical engineering from Stanford University.

 Chuang is one of the pioneers of NMR quantum computing.
-Since 2003, Chuang has focused his attention on trapped ion approaches to quantum computing, as the field of liquid state NMR quantum computing fell out of favor due to limitations on its scalability beyond tens of qubits due to noise.
+He later began working on trapped ion quantum computing, after liquid state NMR quantum computing fell out of favor because of excessive noise limiting its scalability to only tens of qubits.

+In 2008, Chuang was the principal investigator of a doctoral-study program in quantum information science.
+As part of it, MIT was awarded a $3 million grant from the National Science Foundation for a new graduate training program.

-Chuang is also widely known for having authored Quantum Computation and Quantum Information, one of the primary reference books in the field with Michael Nielsen, cited by more than 40,000.
+Chuang is known, along with Michael Nielsen, for having authored Quantum Computation and Quantum Information, one of the primary reference books in quantum computing.

 While employed at IBM in 1999, Chuang was to be featured in a film by Errol Morris, commissioned by IBM for an internal conference on the occasion of the year 2000.
-The conference was cancelled and the film was never completed, however excerpts including Chuang can be viewed at Morris's personal web site.
+The conference was cancelled and the film was never completed, but Morris's personal website contains excerpts including Chuang.

 In 2015, he led a study showing that some students on the edX platform cheat by creating multiple accounts and "harvesting" correct answers.